erunyon/erikrunyon.com/source/capp30370/assignments.md

 - Make sure you "img" has an "alt"
 - One or two paragraphs outlining your goals after graduation
 - Incorporate at least two of the following in those paragraphs with correct usage: em/strong/b/i (LWD pg 86-88)
+- Email url with subject line "CAPP Project 2" to erunyon@nd.edu and coconn10@nd.edu

 ## September 4
 ### Reading